WHAT YOU SHOULD KNOW:

 Help prevent constipation:

-- Get plenty of exercise: Talk to your primary healthcare provider about the best exercise plan for you.
-Exercise can help prevent constipation, decrease your blood pressure and improve your health.
+- Exercise.
+Ask your healthcare provider about the best exercise plan for you.
+Exercise can help you have regular bowel movements.

 - You have a fever.